hsfl/epscor-c3m-payload/RH_RF_22_Documentation.md

 **Use this when the agent doesn’t have the library files.** This summarizes the real `RH_RF22.h` surface area and the Si443x/RFM22B quirks.

+For this project we USE the RFM23BP Radio.

 ---

 ## What it wraps